leonxnguyen/conversion-b10-b2/README.md

 # conversion-b10-b2
 Made solely by me with no assistance nor research.

-I've designed it to convert between specific characters that I've assigned a specific base-10 value (key is below), but with slight modifications, it's capable of converting any number from base-10 to base-2 and vice-versa.
+I've designed it to convert specific characters that I've assigned a specific base-10 value with its base-2 equivalent (key is below).

+With slight modifications, it's capable of converting any number from base-10 to base-2 and vice-versa.

 a - 1